Le Pustra: Television

-Babylon Berlin & Moka Efti Orchestra
+Moka Efti Orchestra

-In 2020, Le Pustra made his television debut as Edwina Morell, a sinister cross-dressing souteneur of the Luxor nightclub in the award-winning German crime drama Babylon Berlin Season 3.
-The character of Edwina was inspired by Le Pustra's Kabarett der Namenlosen theatre show.
-In Season 4, Le Pustra returns as Morell, hosting the Kabarett der Namenlosen, staged at the Moka Efti nightclub.
-The scene is reminiscent of Elow's original concept from the 1920s but was written with Le Pustra in mind.
+As of May 2023, Le Pustra has performed regularly with the big band Moka Efti Orchestra as a featured soloist.
+In 2025, Le Pustra participated as a special guest in the show Der Nasse Fisch ("The Wet Fish"), a 13-date German tour, performing alongside actor Benno Fürmann.
+The tour spanned 12 cities and included venues such as the Gewandhaus in Leipzig, the Prinzregententheater in Munich, the Admiralspalast in Berlin, and the Laeiszhalle in Hamburg.

+On 26 November 2025, Le Pustra performed with the orchestra in a sold-out concert at the Berliner Philharmonie.

+Babylon Berlin Live in Concert

-On the 11th, 12th and 13 September 2023, Le Pustra appeared as a featured soloist in the Babylon Berlin Concert alongside Estonian conductor Kristjan Järvi, singer Max Raabe, actress Meret Becker and composer Johnny Klimek.
+On 11–13 September 2023, Le Pustra appeared as a featured soloist in the Babylon Berlin Concert alongside Estonian conductor Kristjan Järvi, singer Max Raabe, actress Meret Becker and composer Johnny Klimek.
 Le Pustra performed the song Heut' Nacht in Peru.
 The concert was broadcast on Germany's Das Erste channel as a TV special on the 1st of October 2023.

+Reception and scholarship

-In 2024, Le Pustra's Morell character is mentioned in a collection of essays by Hester Baer and Jill Suzanne Smith, "Babylon Berlin, German Visual Spectacle, and Global Media Culture", published by Bloomsbury USA.
-Jill Suzanne Smith further explores Le Pustra's stage persona in "The Afterlives of Weimar Berlin: Twenty-First-Century Literature, Media, and Visual Culture" published by Camden House Publishing.
+In 2024, Le Pustra's portrayal of Morell was discussed in the essay collection Babylon Berlin, German Visual Spectacle, and Global Media Culture, edited by Hester Baer and Jill Suzanne Smith and published by Bloomsbury USA.
+Smith also examines Le Pustra's stage persona in The Afterlives of Weimar Berlin: Twenty-First-Century Literature, Media, and Visual Culture, published by Camden House Publishing, and in the chapter "Shadows of Babylon and Shreds of Artificial Silk" in the Cambridge University Press volume Weimar's Long Shadow (2024).

-As of May 2023, Le Pustra has been performing regularly with the big band Moka Efti Orchestra as a featured soloist.
-In 2025, Le Pustra participated as a special guest in the show Der Nasse Fisch (“The Wet Fish”), a 13-date German tour, performing alongside actor Benno Fürmann.

-Other Film and Television Appearances
+Other Film & Television

-In 2015, Le Pustra appeared in Director Shelly Love's unfinished fantasy short film The Fallen Circus playing a latex-clad villain and can also be heard on the film's score as a guest musical saw player accompanying The Irrepressibles.
-Le Pustra's costume was designed by Oliver Garcia who have worked on films such as Maleficent and Hugo.
+In 2015, Le Pustra appeared in director Shelly Love's unfinished fantasy short film The Fallen Circus playing a latex-clad villain.
+He can also be heard on the film's score as a guest musical saw player accompanying The Irrepressibles.
+Le Pustra's costume was designed by Oliver Garcia, who has worked on films such as Maleficent and Hugo.

 In October 2017, Le Pustra and the cast of Kabarett der Namenlosen performed "Das lila Lied" for the BBC Four series Tunes for Tyrants: Music and Power with Suzy Klein.

-In 2018, Le Pustra appeared on Anthony Bourdain's Parts Unknown Season 11 (Episode 6) which aired on CNN.
+In 2018, he appeared on Anthony Bourdain: Parts Unknown"Here's what Tony and his guests had to say about Berlin" (2018) which aired on CNN (Season 11, Episode 6).
+That year, Le Pustra appeared in two 16 mm short films by American filmmaker Julie Orlick.

-In 2025, Le Pustra appears in two episodes of the web series Bulletin Berlin, created by British photographer Gavin Evans.
+In 2025, Le Pustra appeared in two episodes of the web series Bulletin Berlin, created by British photographer Gavin Evans.

-Music Videos
+Music Videos and Collaborations

-In 2018, Le Pustra appeared in a dual role in the music video Black for the Occasion by Faroese artist, Heiðrik á Heygum.
-The video was filmed on location at the National Theatre of Iceland in Reykjavík.

-He also appeared in the 2007 music video Starz in their Eyes by British recording artist Just Jack.
+In 2007, Le Pustra appeared in the music video "Starz in Their Eyes" by British recording artist Just Jack.